brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify all actions in toolbar both in top and bottom positions
 - [ ] Verify searching page content using `Find in Page` works
 - [ ] Verify navigating social media and video sites does not cause loading issues when scrolling or reloading pages
+- [ ] Verify `tel://` URL scheme is working and phone app is launched and the dialogs can be suppressed

 ## Navigation [iPad]